MobilePayDev/MobilePay-Subscriptions/docs/oneoffs.md

 |One-off without swipe   | When One-off without swipe/confirmation was successful  | Betalt [Amount] [Currency] til [Merchant Name]  |**Text**: Vis **Navigation**:  Reservation receipt or Success receipt |OS, App| One-off
 |One-off without swipe/confirmation was **NOT** successful  | When One-off without swipe/confirmation was NOT successful  | Vi kunne ikke gennemføre din betaling til [Merchant]  |**Text**: Vis **Navigation**:  One-off confirmation screen |OS, App| One-off

 If the user has turned of Push Notifications, then the only way the user can see the payment is by opening the in activity list or agreement payments.
-If the payment fails, and if push messages is also turned off, then a one-off confirmation screen after log in (until session expires) is by displayed for the endcustomer.

 ***